 how the body handles discipline and unethical or dishonourable conduct.

 We have a list of bodies accredited under the DPA scheme.
-Professional bodies who wish to be added to the list should email Shirley Coulter at firstname.lastname@example.org.
+Please note there is no application form, professional bodies who wish to be added to the list should send the required information as set out above by email to Ciara Murphy at firstname.lastname@example.org.
 The Public Affairs Committee of The Bar of Ireland decides who should have access to the scheme.
 This access may be conditional and sometimes may only be allowed for an initial trial period.

 How much will it cost?